 Harvard Business Review’s print magazine recently underwent a redesign… But, as Josh Macht, EVP and group publisher for the Harvard Business Review Group, explains, the design changes are part of a much bigger shift in strategy, which involves a much bigger multi-platform ‘experience’ overall – gearing up HBR not only to take advantages of opportunities today, but also readying it for the opportunities of tomorrow.

-Josh will be one of our speakers at the 41st FIPP World Congress, taking place from 9-11 October 2017 in London, and here he provides insight not only into HBR’s current thinking, but also some of the topics he’ll address in more detail in London.
+Josh will be one of our speakers at the 41st FIPP World Congress, taking place from 9-11 October 2017 in London.
+Book your place with our discounted Early Bird offer, currently available for a limited period only.

 So we wanted to redesign the magazine.
 We did a significant redesign in 2010 and this was another step in the progression of making print even more accessible – making the management ideas come to life through words, pictures and graphics.
 We felt like we could take another step to making it even more bold.
 Because we were reducing the frequency to six times a year from 10 times a year, we wanted to ensure that when it arrives there’s a certain amount of gravitas – that it makes a statement, that it is something you are going to keep out, something you will have with you for a couple of months.
 That means it needs to be really meaningful.
 That’s what drove us to rethink the print and innovate in different ways with the design.